-Toolbar Button Right click in plot Description Single-headed (<) arrows Scroll/zoom - Scroll 10% Move center of plot by 10% of range in direction indicated.
-Double-headed (<<) arrows Scroll/zoom - Scroll 80% Move center of plot by 80% of range in direction indicated. + zoom and - zoom Scroll/zoom - Increase size 200% (decrease range 50%) or decrease size Zoom in and Zoom out 50% (increase range 200%).
-Before zooming, scroll to area of plot you want to enlarge; SEASAVE zooms in at center of plot.
+Toolbar Button Right click in plot Description Single (<) arrows Scroll/zoom - 10% Move center of plot by 10% of range in direction indicated.
+Double (<<) arrows Scroll/zoom - 80% Move center of plot by 80% of range in direction indicated. + zoom and - zoom Scroll/zoom - Increase size 200% (decrease range 50%) or decrease size 50% (increase in and out range 200%).
+Before zooming, scroll to area of plot you want to enlarge; Seasave zooms in at center of plot.
 You can zoom several times before reaching limits.
 You can also zoom in by clicking and dragging to select a rectangular area in plot.
-Undo (ㄅ) Undo scroll & zoom Undo most recent scroll or zoom.
-Select multiple times to return to original plot.
+Undo (Ċ) Undo scroll & Undo most recent scroll or zoom.
+Select multiple times to return to original zoom plot.
 To return to original plot in 1 step, right click in plot and select Modify, and then click OK in Plot Display dialog box.
 Print Print Bring up Print dialog box.
 Default plot size and orientation was defined on Print Options tab.
-However, you can change these by clicking Preferences in Print dialog box.
-Copy Copy Copy to Clipboard.
+However, you can change these by clicking Preferences in Print dialog box. Сору Сору Copy to Clipboard.
 Plot size and format was defined on Copy Options tab.
-If you selected Show dialog to select format when copying plot to clipboard on Copy Options tab, SEASAVE prompts you to select format (metafile, JPG, or bitmap).
+If you selected Show dialog to select format when copying plot to clipboard on Copy Options tab, Seasave prompts you to select format (metafile, JPG, or bitmap).
 Save Save Picture as Bring up Save to File dialog box.
 Plot size and default type (jpg, .bmp, or .wmf) was defined on Save Options tab.
 However, you can change file type in Save to File dialog box.